 Only At This One Spot In Texas Can You Stand In Two Timezones At Once

-One of the best parts about living in Texas?
+Time zones in Texas just might be one of the best parts about living here.
 For many of our residents, we’re only a stone’s throw away from being right in one of our surrounding states.
-From Louisiana to Arkansas and Oklahoma, there’s something about New Mexico that makes the state line we share a bit more interesting – and it has to do with time zones in Texas.
+However, there’s something about New Mexico that makes the state line we share a bit more interesting – and it has to do with time zones in Texas.

-While you can stand in two states at once if you visit the state borders we share with our neighbors we just listed, if you decide to visit the state line we share with New Mexico you’ll also be able to stand in two different time zones.
+While you can stand in two states at once if you visit the state borders we share with our neighbors including Louisiana, Arkansas and Oklahoma, if you decide to visit the state line we share with New Mexico, you’ll also be able to stand in two different time zones.
+If you’ve been wondering, “what are the two different time zones in Texas,” here’s your answer.

 Never taken a trip to stand in two different time zones at once?
 Then watch this short video on the abandoned town of Old Route 66, created by YouTube user Unoccupied Route 66 Presents and host Nick Gerlich!

-It must be interesting when it switches to daylight savings time in Texas.
+If you’ve asked yourself, “does Texas have multiple time zones,” or “what are the two time zones in Texas,” you’ve just found your answer!
+Fascinating, isn’t it?
+It must also be interesting when it switches to daylight savings time in Texas.
 Briefly, this spot is in a slightly different time sync until the other county switches over!
-Curious to see what other ghost towns our state is hiding?
-Then pack your bags and hit the road, it’s time you check out This Road Trip Through Texas Ghost Towns That You Won’t Forget!
+Curious to discover other ghost towns in Texas?
+Then pack your bags and hit the road, it’s time you check out road trip to Texas’ ghost towns.

 Time Zones In Texas